 In terms of numbers and finance, it is the most expensive car built to date.
 But due to certain reasons, one being Earl’s secretive nature, this fact has been left largely unexamined.

 On top of all of this, Harley Earl named Le Sabre as his inspirational muse when originally conceiving his American sports car, the Corvette.

-Watch here as the final touches are applied to the fabulous 1951 LeSabre show car:
+The final touches are applied to the fabulous 1951 LeSabre Show Car…